 As a reagent, DMSO is key to a class of mild and selectivity oxidation reactions (Swern, Pfitzner-Moffatt, Parihk-Doering, etc).
 DMSO can be used to form the dimsyl ion, which is a strong base useful in alkylation, nucleophilic displacement and condensation reactions.
 Many Active Pharmaceutical Ingredients (API) are initially synthesized in DMSO due these properties.

 DMSO has various functions in the Biotechnology segment.
 DMSO is the most widely used medium for the cryopreservation of living cells and tissue.
-DMSO may be chosen during synthesis and purification of proteins.
-Similarly to its role in some small molecule pharmaceuticals, DMSO may be useful in systems designed to deliver proteins, peptides or carbohydrates.
+DMSO may be chosen during synthesis and purification of proteins or peptides.
+Similarly to its role in some small molecule pharmaceuticals, DMSO may be useful in drug delivery systems designed to deliver proteins, peptides or carbohydrates.

 A unique combination of physical properties has established DMSO as the standard in cell preservation.
-In 1959 it was discovered that dimethyl sulfoxide (DMSO) is as useful as a cryoprotectant.
-When combined with water, DMSO exhibits unique and interesting thermodynamic properties.
-The eutectic mixture of the combination remains a liquid at minus 80° C.
+When combined with 50% water, DMSO exhibits unique and interesting thermodynamic properties.
+This eutectic mixture of the combination remains a liquid at minus 80° C.

 DMSO penetrates cell membranes and depresses the freezing point of contained water.
 As the temperature decreases in the cryopreservation cycle, the cell is protected from freezing and the deleterious effects of ice crystals.